gt-cs3220/gt-cs3220.github.io/Fall_2022/syllabus.md

 The course will also be broadcast by bluejean which the links are in the canvas for your convenience. **Recording of the video is not guaranteed to be provided**

 **Homework**
-Except for the first week, almost every Wednesday has homework assignments.
+Except for the first week, homework assignments are released on Wednesday.
 Homework assignments will be a mixture of preparation for projects and simple questions to answer the lecture contents.
 Homework assignments are individual, but you can get help from others.
-If you get help from others, please include the names.
+If you get help from others students, please include their names.

 **Tentative Schedule**